Women in Senior Leadership

 Norrina Bai Allen, PhD

-Norrina Bai Allen, PhD, is director of the Center for Epidemiology & Population Health.
-She is also the Quentin D. Young Professor of Health Policy and a professor of Pediatrics and Preventive Medicine in the Division of Epidemiology.
+Norrina Bai Allen, PhD, is vice chair for research in Preventive Medicine and director of the Center for Epidemiology & Population Health.
+She is also the Quentin D. Young Professor of Health Policy and a professor of Pediatrics and Medical Social Sceicnes.
 Allen specializes in cardiovascular epidemiology with a focus on health services research, specifically the effect of neighborhood and environment on cardiovascular disease and disparities in quality of care and outcomes.
 She received top honors from the Clinical Research Forum as part of its 2020 Top 10 Clinical Research Achievement Awards for a study that linked increased consumption of eggs and dietary cholesterol to greater heart disease and death risk.

 Estella M. Alonso, MD